PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 WHEN the Retail price (tax excl.) is edited
 THEN the retail price (tax incl.) field is calculated automatically according to the tax rule selected.

+WHEN the tax are disabled
+THEN the Retail price (tax incl.) equals the Retail price (tax excl.)

 * **Tax rule** - Dropdown list - Displays all tax rules enabled and a “no tax” option.

 WHEN the user changes the tax rules